TTK4130/ttk4130.github.io/docs/animation.rst

         for theta, x in zip(solution[:,0], x_pos)
     ]

-Pythreejs expects a contiguous (flattened) list of coordinates, and not a multidimensional array, so we'll have to flatten our coordinate arrays to get it on the form :math:`[x0, y0, z0, x1, y1, z1, x2 ...]`.
+Pythreejs expects a contiguous (flattened) list of coordinates, and not a multidimensional array, so we have to flatten our coordinate arrays to get it on the form :math:`[x0, y0, z0, x1, y1, z1, x2 ...]`.
 Luckily, numpy has a built-in method to flatten ND-arrays to 1D arrays, namely :code:`.ravel()`